SPECIAL CONSIDERATION FOR MAA’S

 In some prisons, sex offenders are barred from participating in faith-based units, while in other prisons, change is taking place and sex offenders are now welcome in faith-based programs.
 As the success of faith-based treatment becomes more obvious, hopefully more maa’s will have the opportunity to participate.

 Some of us are working to make the faith-based options more widely available.
 Sincerely concerned about the lack of prevention, mental health professionals, ministry leaders, and attorneys are forming networks in partnership with maa’s who are seeking help to prevent themselves from crossing the lines.

 Here is my own mission statement:

 1) I am working for the day when every same-sex attracted, minor-attracted, and transsexual (tx) person has the opportunity to join a support group to overcome their temptations, and when joining such a group is as common and acceptable as chemically dependent people attending Alcoholics/Narcotics Anonymous.

 2) I am working for the day when adults who realize that they are minor-attracted can easily find resources to overcome temptation before they cross the legal lines and a child gets hurt.

-3) I am working for the day when every large church, every small town where churches combine forces, every prison unit, and every college campus has such a group readily available and easily accessed, without stigma.
+3) I am working for the day when every large church, every small town where churches combine resources, every prison unit, and every college campus has such a group readily available and easily accessible, without stigma.

 What can you do to help?
 Begin by working on your own issues.
 Take responsibility for your own growth and maturity.
 Practice self-examination and confession of sin, confident in the mercy and forgiveness that covers you.
 Be in the Word and in prayer as you passionately pursue Jesus and His righteousness.